hrr43fec-luke/video-carousel-service/README.md

 FEC Project | Hack Reactor

 ## Setup
-To run this project, create a .env file in the root directory with the following:
+To run this project, create a .env file in the root directory with the following environment-specific variables:

 PORT= 3003
 DB_URL='mongodb://localhost/channels'